alittera/gcn/README.md

 # Simplified Graph Convolutional Networks

-This is a TensorFlow implementation of Simplified Graph Convolutional Networks for the task of (semi-supervised) classification of nodes in a graph:
+This is a TensorFlow implementation of Simplified Graph Convolutional Networks for the task of (semi-supervised) classification of nodes in a graph carried out as a project for the examination of Neural Networks, exam carried out at Sapienza university of Rome.

+The project is based on:

-Thomas N. Kipf, Max Welling, [Semi-Supervised Classification with Graph Convolutional Networks](http://arxiv.org/abs/1609.02907) (ICLR 2017)
+Thomas N. Kipf, Max Welling, [Semi-Supervised Classification with Graph Convolutional Networks](http://arxiv.org/abs/1609.02907)

 Wu , Zhang ,de Souza Jrm, [Simplifying Graph Convolutional Networks](https://arxiv.org/pdf/1902.07153)